UPDATED: JULY 05, 2023 | 3 MIN READ

 What are other student health insurance options available in Georgia?

-Students in Georgia have two other options for healthcare: catastrophic health plans and short-term health insurance.
+Georgia students have two other healthcare options: catastrophic health plans and short-term health insurance.

 Catastrophic health plans are for people under 30 who can’t afford a traditional plan or have a special hardship.
 These plans cost less than ACA plans but have higher deductibles.